pyrocko/grond/docs/source/examples/satellite_insar/index.rst

     **Figure 2**: Data covariance inspection with :command:`spool`.

-Once we finished parametrisation of the quadtree and covariance, we have to calculate the full covariance and weight matrix from the complete scene resoltion:
+Once we finished parametrisation of the quadtree and covariance, we have to calculate the full covariance and weight matrix from the complete scene resolution:

-    1. Calulate the full covariance: :menuselection:`Tools --> Calculate Full Matrix`
+    1. Calculate the full covariance: :menuselection:`Tools --> Calculate Full Matrix`
     2. Save the parametrized scene: :menuselection:`File --> Save Scene`.